-- Setting the budget and precept.

-- Issuing a Police and Crime Plan.

-- Publication of an Annual Report.

-- Publication of specified information.

-- Duties to consult with victims of crime, the population as a whole and council-tax payers.

-- Safeguarding of children and promotion of child welfare.

-- Having regard to the Strategic Policing Requirement.

-- Duties relating to equality and diversity.

-- Attendance at and input to the Humberside Police and Crime Panel.
+- Setting the budget and precept. - Issuing a Police and Crime Plan6. - Publication of an Annual Report7. - Publication of specified information, including the requirements of the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021. - Duties to consult with victims of crime, the population as a whole and council-tax payers. - Safeguarding of children and promotion of child welfare. - Having regard to the Strategic Policing Requirement. - Duties relating to equality and diversity. - Attendance at and input to the Humberside Police and Crime Panel.

-5. REVIEW OF EFFECTIVENESS
+6. REVIEW OF EFFECTIVENESS

 The PCC has responsibility for conducting a review of the effectiveness of the governance framework.
-The review of effectiveness is informed by the work of the OPCC Senior Leadership Group, who have responsibility for development and maintenance of the governance environment and the Annual Report and Audit Opinion of the Head of Internal Audit (OPCC West Yorkshire), as well as comments by External Auditors and other review agencies and inspectorates.
+The review of effectiveness is informed by the work of the OPCC Leadership Meeting, who have responsibility for development and maintenance of the governance environment and the Annual Report and Audit Opinion of the Head of Internal Audit (OPCC West Yorkshire), as well as comments by External Auditors and other review agencies and inspectorates.

-Overall governance arrangements are considered to be fit for purpose, with minor improvement opportunities in respect of collaborative working as outlined below.
+Overall governance arrangements are fit for purpose.